Web Scraping Netflix: How to do it?

 return {"Error":"Server blocked your scraper or the URL is not correct."}

-Netflix organizes movies in various sections, so it’s easier to extract each section separately.
+Netflix organizes movies in various sections, so extracting each section separately would be more efficient.

 You can select the sections using the find_all method of BeautifulSoup.